xwero/composable-queries/README.md

 The main goal of this library is to create a single source of truth for data storage containers and properties.
 This not only in data storage queries but also in the application code.

-The backbone of this source of truth is the `ReplacementInterface` class which is the library's custom name for an enumeration.
+The backbone of this source of truth is the `IdentifierInterface` class which is the library's custom name for an enumeration.
 In the queries this will look like `SELECT ~Test\Unit\Users:Name FROM ~Test\Unit\Users:Users`, and when using one of the map functions it will be possible to get the value with `$map[Test\Unit\Users:Name]`.